 I blamed my circumstances and others for the fact that I wasn’t able to reach my goals.

 This turned out to be not true.

-It took me almost 2 decades to figure out how to actually set and reach all my goals.
+It took me almost 2 decades to figure out how to actually properly set and achieve my goals.

-Today I’m obsessed with reaching goals because it’s much easier than you might think.
+Today I’m obsessed with planning and achieving goals because it’s much easier than you might think.

 TABLE OF CONTENT

 - Define your why

 - See where you are going